pgniewko/solubility/README.md

 ```
 python prepare_data.py
 ```
+All the smiles are first canonicalized and standarized before the master training data set is creted.
+To change the list of files used for the train set comment out the lines in the `process()` function in prepare_data.py.

 * Train the ensemble model, and make a predictino for Set-100:
 ```
 python make_challange_prediction.py ../data/training/solubility.uniq.no-in-100.smi ../data/test/test_100.smi ../data/test/ensemble.test_100.preds.dat
 ```

-* Check out your challange prediction and compare to the data that could be find in a db:
+* Check out your challange predictions and compare to the values that could be find in publicly available DBs:
 ```
 python estimate_accuracy.py ../data/test/test_100.with.gse.smi ../data/test/ensemble.test_100.preds.dat ../data/test/test_100.in-train.smi
 ```